 However, now that we are being ushered to use the iTunes Connect service exclusively after Apple announced an aggressive 1-month sunset period of TestFlightApp.com, it’s not all sunshine and roses.
 Here are some of the concerns I have, which I have sent to Apple and TestFlight; any responses I’ve received are inline.

 Concerns about Apple’s TestFlight

-Q. TestFlightApp.com currently supports iOS 7, but Apple's TestFlight does not - will it support iOS 7, or will we need to find an alternative?
+Q. TestFlightApp.com currently supports iOS 7, but Apple’s TestFlight does not - will it be supporting iOS 7, or will we need to find an alternative?

 TF: The all-new TestFlight Beta Testing in iTunes Connect requires iOS 8 or later.
 Unfortunately, there are no workarounds to this requirement.

 Q. Will the upload APIs also be switched off?
 If so, are there any official recommendations for continuous integration/deployment?

 TF: All services at TestFlightApp.com will be shut down.
 You can automate uploads to iTunes Connect using Transporter.
 You can find a guide located in the iTunes Connect Resources and Help section.
 I also recommend during research on open-source tools available that automates uploads to the App Store.

 (Presumably they are referring to tools like shenzhen)